wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-csenbspn--how-is-it-different-from-">What is CSE&nbsp;501N?
 How is it different from 131?</h2>
-The 501N version should only be used by **graduate** students who either: a) don't have prior comparable background in computing and need it to prepare for graduate studies in computer science or b) who need computing skills to support graduate work in another discipline.
+<a id=103></a>The 501N version should only be used by **graduate** students who either: a) don't have prior comparable background in computing and need it to prepare for graduate studies in computer science or b) who need computing skills to support graduate work in another discipline.

 The courses are co-listed (same place/time/instructor and coursework).
 The coursework and expectations are identical from both the student's and instructor's points-of-view.